Therapy and Assistive Technology

 It is important that you know your rights and how to advocate for them.
 There are some situations where your rights may be limited.
 For example, if you have a conservator or guardian, that person may make decisions about your therapy that you do not always agree with.
 Or if a professional is concerned that you might be suicidal or dangerous to others, he or she may have the right to take actions that you don't agree with to ensure your safety.

 However, in most circumstances, you should not be forced into a therapeutic situation without your permission.
 If you are uncomfortable with a healthcare provider, therapist, or mental health professional, then you have the right to say no to their services and to seek therapy from someone else.
-If a professional makes you feel uncomfortable or does something you feel is wrong, bring it up to him or her.
+If a professional makes you feel uncomfortable or does something you feel is wrong, bring it up to them.
 Make it known that you are uncomfortable and that you would appreciate if they would respect your boundaries and concerns.
 Your therapist should always be able to explain to you why they are doing something and how it relates to what you want out of therapy.
 If your therapist cannot respect your wishes, you do not have to continue seeing them and you can look for another therapist.

 If you feel you have been treated wrongly by a therapist, three places to try asking for help are: